YongzanLiu/yongzanliu.github.io/_pages/research.md

-## Development and Applications of Coupled Multiphase Flow and Geomechanics Models for Fractured Unconventional Reservoirs
+## Development and Applications of Coupled Thermal-Hydraulic-Mechanical (THM) Models for Fractured Subsurface Reservoirs

-Unconventional tight reservoirs, which have contributed significantly to the global hydrocarbon production, are typically characterized by low permeability and low porosity.
-Although hydraulic fracturing along with horizontal well drilling enables economic development of such reservoirs, the production rate often declines sharply and results in low primary hydrocarbon recovery.
-Multiphase flow in fractured porous media is a multi-physics coupled process.
-To better understand the mechanisms controlling the well performance and improve the hydrocarbon recovery, comprehensive numerical models are needed.
-In this project, we develop coupled flow and geomechanics models, especially for fractured unconventional reservoirs.
-The models have been applied in evaluating the efficiency and feasibility of injection-type EOR methods and predicting depletion-induced stress evolution.
+Thermal multiphase flow in fractured porous media is a multi-physics coupled process.
+To better understand the mechanisms controlling the fluid flow and heat transport in deformable subsurface reservoirs, comprehensive numerical models are needed.
+In this project, we develop coupled fluid flow, heat transport and geomechanics models for fractured deep reservoirs, such as unconventional hydrocarbon reservoirs and enhanced geothermal systems.
+The models have already been applied in various areas, including evaluating the efficiency and feasibility of injection-type EOR methods, predicting depletion-induced stress evolution, and heat recovery from geothermal reservoirs.

 ### Feasibility and Efficiency of Inter-Fracture Water Injection to Enhance Oil Recovery in Tight Reservoirs
 This study investigated the feasibility and efficiency of an innovative fluid injection scheme proposed by [Dombrowski et al. 2015](https://patents.google.com/patent/US20130228337) for enhancing tight oil recovery.